 They’re hoping increased attention on criminal justice since the protests set off by the murder of George Floyd will help raise awareness of what they’re doing.

 “There’s focus on social and racial justice now, but we’ve been screaming about this forever,” said Johnstone.
-“Justice means changing the prison system, and what we’re doing is saying there’s a better way than sending our kids there.
+“Justice means changing the criminal justice system, and what we’re doing is saying there’s a better way than sending our kids there.
 Let’s invest in that.”